the wing of a plane flying over Hartsfield Jackson International Airport

 Most people don’t take the time to read a contract of carriage, but the U.S. Department of Transportation – the department who oversees airline industry has.
 They’ve put together an easy to understand dashboard with, in their words, the “services that U.S. airlines provide to mitigate passenger inconveniences when the cause of a cancellation or delay was due to circumstances within the airline’s control”.

 Mechanical issues fall under controllable cancellations.
-So, before you book your next ticket, head over to the DOT’s website and take a look at what airlines are prepared to offer when flight cancellations or delays happen.
+So, before you book your next ticket, head over to the DOT’s website and take a look at what airlines are prepared to offer when flight cancellations, or delays, happen.
 That way you know your rights and you’ll be better equipped in asking for compensation for things like hotel rooms or meal vouchers.

 Depending on the circumstances of the cancellation, passengers are generally eligible for some kind of compensation but remember they won’t be handing out cash in the airport.
 While you certainly have the right to follow-up with the airline later, it’s the things you can do immediately that make flight cancellations more comfortable.